This article was originally published on March 29, 2012.

-Eighth-graders from had a once-in-a-lifetime opportunity on Thursday to hear about something that will hopefully never happen again.
+Eighth-graders from J.E.
+Harrison Middle School had a once-in-a-lifetime opportunity on Thursday to hear about something that will hopefully never happen again.

 Schneider, who lives with his wife just east of Pittsburgh in Churchill Borough, spoke first.

 Schneider was a young boy during World War II when Adolf Hitler led Nazi Germany on a mission to eradicate the world's Jewish population.
 Schneider was born to Jewish parents in Lomazy, Poland, around the time of this genocide, or Holocaust, and his family joined many others by hiding in the woods of that country to avoid being sent to concentration camps where death awaited millions of their people.

 While Schneider's memories of his time in the woods are hard for him to recall—he was 2-and-a-half years old when the Germans invaded Poland—his relatives, especially his 10-year-older cousin, who now lives in Israel, have filled him in on many of the details.

 Schneider relayed some of those details, much of which were featured in the 2008 Oscar-nominated movie Defiance, to Thursday's crowd of students.